mattmcf/myCompiler/symbol_table/README.md

 We built upon the skeleton code to implement the symbol table construction.
 We used a recursive `traverse_ast_tree` function which walks the AST parse tree created from the bison parser and add symbols in the appropriate scopes.

+## Testing Files
+All test files live in the tests directory

+We hand wrote our answer key files by manually going through input files and constructing what we thought should be the expected symbol table structure for a particular file.
+We then piped our output into a .out file which we diffed with our key file to check if the actual output matched our expected output.

+### tcurly.c and tcurly_ans.txt
+Sample C program with numerous nested block scopes and variable declarations within them.

+### tscope.c and tscope_ans.txt
+Sample C program with multiple function scopes, as well as edge cases such as blocks with a single semi-colon, empty functions without any variable declarations.
+We do not reflect this in our key file, but we can also test for duplicate variable declarations by uncommenting line 21 in tscope.c.
+The output will be that a duplicate variable has been found and the symbol table program will stop running.

+Note: other test input files without key files can also be found in the tests directory.